jeannefukumaru/fastai_part2/README.md

 - train a language model on data that learns structure of a language by taking in a token and predicting the token that comes next.
 - unfreezing layers of a pre-trained language model
 - multi-batch RNN

+# Lesson 11 takeaways
+- output of (English) encoder layer h, is passed into (French) decoder along with previous French word predicted by the decoder